I tested an AI (Artificial Intelligence) tool to help me write the previous six blog posts. This one is the final post in that AI Series.

 Here’s what to expect:

-If this is your first visit, you’ll notice this “AI disclaimer” in each of the series’ posts:
+If this is your first visit, you’ll notice this “A.I. disclaimer” in each of the series’ posts:

-Who This Post IS For
+Who This Post I.S.
+For

 What this post is NOT for

-First, why I was looking for an AI tool
+First, why I was looking for an A.I. tool

 I was looking for a tool to help generate ideas.

-My road to (AI tool) discovery
+My road to (A.I. tool) discovery

 A couple of years ago, I took a course called “Strategic Marketing in a Global Workplace.”
-During that time, I was working on a competitive marketing project based on the Internet industry.
+During that time, I was working on a competitive marketing team project based on the Internet industry.
 While researching, I stumbled upon a few things regarding how businesses could adopt technologies (like AI) that could negatively impact privacy rights and consumer protection if implemented without governance, thought, or understanding.

-If you’re still getting familiar with my blog, I write about Industry 4.0, and when not doing that, I’m a citizen developer business architect working in digital transformation to use tech for good.
 To stay on track, I’m an avid supporter and practitioner of privacy rights and consumer protection.
-Relating that back to AI, I initially set out to find a search engine that values data privacy and personalization.
+Relating that back to A.I., I initially set out to find a search engine that values data privacy and personalization.

 That’s how I stumbled upon You.com!